Abhishek01samal/MOOD-IN-JAVA/README.md

 ### Screen 3 — Results Dashboard
 - Mood pill badge with colour-coded indicator
 - Scrollable grid of recommendation cards
-- Each card shows: category icon, title, platform, star rating bar
+- Each card shows: category icon, title, platform, star rating bar and manage
 - Click any card to open the link in your browser

 Setup Management